Primary Navigation Mobile

 Citroen DS3 airbag recall

-He added: ‘Our focus is on completing the replacement of airbags in affected vehicles as swiftly as possible.
-Working hand in hand with our Citroen Retailer Network, we’re maximising the number of vehicles we can repair every day.
-To increase our repair capacity further, work is ongoing on introducing additional airbag replacement sites at convenient locations as well as repair-at-home options.
+Speaking to Parkers, Jeremy Townsend, head of communications for Stellantis UK, said: ‘Our focus is on completing the replacement of airbags in affected vehicles as swiftly as possible.
+Working hand in hand with our Citroen retailer network, we’re maximising the number of vehicles we can repair every day.
+To increase our repair capacity further, work is ongoing on introducing additional airbag replacement sites at convenient locations as well as repair-at-home options.’

 3